Taut foliations, braid positivity, and unknot detection: An example alongside the construction

 \begin{defn} A disk or polygon sector $\Delta$ \textbf{spans} $\Gamma_i$ if $\Delta \cap \{S_i, S_{i+1}, \mathbbm{b}_{i,1}, \ldots , \mathbbm{b}_{i, c_i}\} \neq \varnothing$.
 A horizontal sector $\mathcal{H}$ \textbf{spans} $\Gamma_j$ if $\mathcal{H} \cap S_j \neq \varnothing$ and $\mathcal{H} \cap S_{j+1} \neq \varnothing$.
 We say that $\mathcal{H}$ \textbf{spans} $\Gamma_j \cup \ldots \cup \Gamma_{j+m}$ if $\mathcal{H}$ spans at least one of $\Gamma_j, \ldots, \Gamma_{j+m}$. \end{defn}

 The shortest horizontal sectors are the branch sectors exactly containing a single band connecting adjacent Seifert disks.
 Other horizontal sectors may span more than two Seifert disks.

 \begin{rmk} \textup{Throughout this work, we will analyze the branch sectors by type.
 Since \Cref{lemma:ProductDisksAren'tSinkDisks} holds, we will only analyze disk, polygon, and horizontal sectors explicitly.
-In practice, the horizontal sectors typically span many columns of the braid, so they are the most difficult to analyze.} \end{rmk}
+In practice, the horizontal sectors typically span many columns of the braid, so they are the most difficult to analyze.
+Finally, as shorthand, we will often say ``the sector is not a sink'' (instead of specifying whether it is ``not a sink disk'' or ``not a half sink disk''). } \end{rmk}

 \begin{lemma} If we apply our template to $\Gamma_j \cup \Gamma_{j+1}$, then $\mathcal{S}_{j+1}$ is not a sink. \end{lemma}

 \begin{proof} When we defined our templates in \Cref{defn:Templates}, we first presented our standardized braid as $\sigma_j w_1 \sigma_{j+2}w_2$ (here, the identified $\sigma_{j+2}$ is the first letter of its type in this braid presentation), and then we applied our template to $\Gamma_j \cup \Gamma_{j+1}$.
 We fix this presentation throughout.
 We argue that $\mathcal{S}_{j+1}$ is not a sink because some arc always points out of the sector. \begin{itemize} \item If $d(j; 1,2) = 0$, then it is immediate that $\varphi(\alpha_{j,1})$ is in $\partial \mathcal{S}_{j+1}$; since $\alpha_{j,1}$ is a left pointer, $\varphi(\alpha_{j,1})$ is a right pointer, and it points out of $\mathcal{S}_{j+1}$, so the sector is not a sink.
 See \Cref{fig:Template_Polygon} (A). \item Suppose $d(j; 1,2) = 1$.
 We have that either $d_L(j+1; 1,2) = 1$ (as in \Cref{fig:Template_Polygon} (B)) or $d_L(j+1; 1,2) \geq 2$ (as in \Cref{fig:Template_Polygon} (C)).
 If the former occurs, then $\varphi(\alpha_{j,1})$ and $\alpha_{j+1,1}$ are parallel arcs, and we can guarantee that $\varphi(\alpha_{j,1}) \subset \partial \mathcal{S}_{j+1}$; when the latter occurs, these two arcs are not parallel, but we can still ensure that $\varphi(\alpha_{j,1}) \subset \partial \mathcal{S}_{j+1}$, as in as in \Cref{fig:Template_Polygon} (C).
 Since $\varphi(\alpha_{j,1})$ is a right pointer, $\mathcal{S}_{j+1}$ is not a sink. \item If $d(j; 1,2) \geq 2$, then $\varphi(\alpha_{j,1}) \subset \partial \mathcal{S}_{j+1}$, and so $\mathcal{S}_{j+1}$ is not a sink.
 See \Cref{fig:Template_Polygon} (D). \end{itemize}